Cap Anson and His Great Bankruptcy-Inducing Semi-Pro Ballpark

 Anson had to move fast.
 He turned up in Joliet on Wednesday, April 17, the day after Building Commissioner Downey turned down his application for a new permit.
 The Herald News reported Anson’s arrival under the headline, “CAP” ANSON VISITS JOLIET.
 “The veteran baseball player came to look over the grandstand at Dellwood Park,” the newspaper told its readers.
 “He intends to model the one he will put up on the south side in Chicago after the local one.”

-Two players had been with the semi-pro Streator Reds: catcher Mike Sampson and second baseman Walter Rooney, a former University of Chicago baseballer.
+The roster included three former Rogers Park players: center fielder Gertenrich, left fielder Henry Butcher, and third baseman Hugh Cook.
+Two players had been with the semi-pro Streator Reds: catcher Mike Sampson and second baseman Walter Rooney.

 The Colts played their first game on Saturday, April 20, as the visiting team in Rogers Park.
 Anson’s team lost 3-4.